luminus-framework/luminus/resources/public/md/clojurescript.md

 ClojureScript is an excellent alternative to JavaScript for client side application logic.
 Some of the advantages of using ClojureScript include:

-* use the same same language on both the client and the server
+* use the same language on both the client and the server
-* share common code between the two
+* share common code between the front-end and back-end
-* cleaner and more consistent syntax
+* cleaner and more consistent language
 * dependency management via Leiningen
 * immutable data structures
+* powerful standart library

 ### Adding ClojureScript Support